-Today, I’m going to delve specifically into the ‘Performance’ tab, where you will find this information.
+Today, I’m going to delve specifically into the ‘Performance’ page, where you will find this information and more.

-- how often your application is being used
+- How often people use your application

-- how many new and returning users you have
+- How many new and returning users you have

 As mentioned above, I’m interested in the application performance right now, which you can see under the ‘Performance’ tab.
 The overall performance of your application is broken down into network call performance, slowest views and load time distribution.
 Let’s take a look at these in detail: